tedslittlerobot/l4-routing/readme.md

 ```

-This provides an easy way for someone to make routes for an admin panel, in a modular way, without having to duplicate the filtering and routing logic.
+This provides an easy way for someone to make routes for an admin panel, in a modular way, without having to duplicate or guess the filtering and routing logic.

 ( NB - the code in the example does not provide a very useful debug console ;) )